radicalbiscuit/garnish/README.md

+# Status: In Development; minimally working, mostly broken

+Although this software has been tested, there is a slim chance that any files handled by the software could be lost.
+Consequently, **do not use licme for data that has not been commited to your reposity.**  I am not responsible for your data loss.

 # LICME - taking the work out of boilerplate licensing

 A recent study found that (only 15% of github projects)[http://www.theregister.co.uk/2013/04/18/github_licensing_study/] have clearly stated license terms.
 Omitting a license from your open source project limits its usefulness to the community.